zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     ![](./media/2.6.2.png)

-8. In the box at the lower-right part of the VBCS editor set the field property to **Required**
+7. In the box at the lower-right part of the VBCS editor set the field property to **Required**.
+This setting will make this field mandatory.

     ![](./media/2.7.1.png)

-9. Now add two more fields; be sure to mark the all **Required**
+8. Now add two more fields; be sure to mark the all **Required**

      |    Display Label        | Field Name           | Type  |
      |:------------- |:-------------|:-----|